LennonLab/Micro-Encounter/model/ODD/ODD_Protocol.md

 ## Model description following the ODD Protocol
-The ODD protocol is standard for describing individual-based models (IBMs), see Grimm et al. 2006.
+The ODD protocol is standard for describing individual-based models (IBMs), Grimm et al. 2006.
 ODD stands for Overview, Design concepts, and Details.
 Here, we descibe our IBM framework according to the ODD protocol.

 ### Purpose
 Our modeling framework simulates life history of individual organisms, the encounter of organisms with resource particles, the emergence of microbial seed banks, and the evolution of traits in spatially explicit environments under stochastic conditions.
 The goal is to provide a simulation-based framework for examining conditions under which encounter rates have a robust influence on the emergence of seed banks and the growth and activity dynamics of communities.
 This is done by simulating dimensions of ecological complexity, variation in model parameters and processes, varying physical dynamics, and by allowing realistic life history trade-offs to emerge from random combinations of trait values.